-- → Decontaminate the pump before carrying out any maintenance work. - → In the event of contamination, take suitable safety precautions to prevent your health from being harmed by any dangerous substances. - → Turn off the vacuum pump, vent to atmospheric pressure and allow to cool, if necessary. - → Disconnect the drive motor from the mains and secure it so that it cannot be switched on - → Remove the vacuum pump from the system, if necessary. - → Only dismantle the pump as far as necessary in order to repair defects. - → Dispose of used operating fluid in compliance with local regulations. - → When using synthetic operating fluids or working with toxic substances or substances contaminated with corrosive gases, the relevant instructions governing their use must be observed. - → Use only alcohol or similar agents for cleaning pump parts.
+- → Decontaminate the pump before carrying out any maintenance work. - ➔ In the event of contamination, take suitable safety precautions to prevent your health from being harmed by any dangerous substances. - → Turn off the vacuum pump, vent to atmospheric pressure and allow to cool. - Disconnect the drive motor from the mains and secure it so that it cannot be switched on. - $\rightarrow$ Remove the vacuum pump from the system, if necessary. - $\rightarrow$ Only dismantle the pump as far as necessary to carry out maintenance. - → Dispose of used operating fluid in compliance with local regulations. - → When using synthetic operating fluids or working with toxic substances or substances contaminated with corrosive gases, the relevant instructions governing their use must be observed. - $\rightarrow$ Use only alcohol or similar agents for cleaning pump parts.